aaugustin/mtefd/multiple-template-engines.rst

 define which variables need escaping and favoring performance over security.
 The Django adapter will reverse this default.

-If an object provides an ``__html__`` method, the engine should assume that it can be used to get a safe HTML representation of the object.
-The result is guaranteed to be conventible into a ``str`` on Python 3 and a ``unicode`` on Python 2 but it may be a subclass.
+If an object provides an ``__html__`` method, template engines should assume that it can be used to get a safe HTML representation of the object.
+The result is guaranteed to be convertible into a ``str`` on Python 3 and a ``unicode`` on Python 2 but it may be a subclass.
+This convention provides interoperability between ``django.utils.safestring`` and templates engines.

 Furthermore, when a template is rendered with a reference to the current ``request``, templates engines must make the CSRF token available in the context, ideally with an equivalent of Django's ``{% csrf_token %}`` tag.

-This makes it less likely that developers encounter problems with the CSRF protection framework and choose te simply disable it.
+This makes it less likely that developers encounter problems with the CSRF protection framework and choose to simply disable it.

 Internationalization
 --------------------